-Walt Disney World has shared potential big expansion plans for Animal Kingdom, with areas proposed for Encanto and Indiana Jones.
+Walt Disney World has shared big expansion plans for Animal Kingdom, with areas proposed for Encanto and Indiana Jones.
 Additionally, a new Zootopia attraction has been officially announced for DAK.
-This post shares details, concept art, and everything we know about the plan–plus comprehensive commentary about why this is happening and whether we think these are potentially good or bad additions for Animal Kingdom.
+This post shares details, concept art, and everything we know about the plan–plus comprehensive commentary about why this is happening and whether we think these are potentially good or bad additions for the park.

-This news was announced during the “A Celebration of Disney Parks, Experiences and Products: Yesterday, Today and Tomorrow” presentation at Destination D23 on September 8, 2023.
+This news was announced during the “A Celebration of Disney Parks, Experiences and Products: Yesterday, Today and Tomorrow” presentation at Destination D23.
 Disney Parks, Experiences and Products Chairman Josh D’Amaro offered a sneak peek at concept art for the future in addition and teased what was to come in a few years.

-This was one of many announcements and reveals at the 2023 Destination D23.
+This was one of many announcements and reveals at Destination D23.
 Others include a reimagining of Test Track at EPCOT, Pirates of the Caribbean tavern in Magic Kingdom, new scene with Ahsoka in Star Tours, a first look at the Audio Animatronics in Tiana’s Bayou Adventure, and much more.
-And that’s just what has been shared so far for Walt Disney World!
-We’ll have a recap of every announcement very soon.

 During the Animal Kingdom expansion segment of the Destination D23 presentation, Bruce Vaughn, Chief Creative Officer at Walt Disney Imagineering, joined Josh D’Amaro on stage for another “Blue Sky” look at what’s possible when dreaming big at Disney Parks.